Number 815 (Replaces Committee Opinion 613, November 2014)

 Restrictions on Medication Abortion

-Other formidable obstacles to abortion access include the stigma associated with obtaining and providing abortion services, a lack of abortion providers, and “crisis pregnancy centers” that use misinformation to divert women from appropriate care.
-These nonlegislative barriers can be exacerbated by or result from restrictive legislation and can further isolate vulnerable populations from timely medical care.
+Other formidable obstacles to abortion access include the stigma associated with obtaining and providing abortion services, a lack of clinicians who provide abortion care, and “crisis pregnancy centers” that use misinformation to divert pregnant people from appropriate care.
+These nonlegislative barriers can be exacerbated by or result from restrictive legislation and can further isolate people who face more barriers to timely medical care.

 Stigma and Violence

-Stigma, harassment, and violence discourage abortion access and provision.
-Stigma and fear of violence may be less tangible than legislative and financial restrictions, but are powerful barriers to abortion provision nonetheless (16).
-The stigma of obtaining an abortion, as well as for providing an abortion, may lead to secrecy, marginalization of abortion from routine medical care, delays in care, and increased morbidity from the procedure (16, 17).
+Stigma, harassment, and violence discourage abortion access and provision and harm patients.
+Stigma and fear of violence may be less tangible than legislative and financial restrictions, but are powerful barriers to abortion provision nonetheless 35.
+The stigma of obtaining an abortion and providing abortion may lead to secrecy, marginalization of abortion from routine medical care, delays in care, and increased morbidity from the procedure 35 36.

-Stigma, harassment, and violence, in combination with legal and administrative barriers, contribute to a scarcity of abortion services throughout much of the United States.
-The number of facilities providing abortion in the United States decreased 38% from 1982 to 2000, and continues to decrease (19, 21).
-More than one third of U.S. women live in the 89% of counties that lack an abortion care facility, and more than 17% of women obtaining an abortion in 2008 traveled more than 50 miles to obtain the procedure (22).
-This dearth of abortion services also derives from a lack of health care provider training, institutional policies against abortion provision, and a restricted pool of health professionals qualified and willing to provide abortion care.
+The number of facilities providing abortion in the United States decreased 38% from 1982 to 2000, and continues to decrease 40 41.
+More than one third of U.S. women live in the 89% of counties that lack an abortion care facility, and more than 17% of women obtaining an abortion in 2008 traveled more than 50 miles to obtain the procedure 28 42.
+A 2017 study identified 27 U.S. cities with populations of 50,000 or more where people have to travel more than 100 miles to the nearest clinician who provides abortions 43.
+This dearth of abortion services also derives from a lack of health care practitioner training, institutional policies against abortion provision, and a restricted pool of health professionals qualified and willing to provide abortion care.

-Despite the Accreditation Council for Graduate Medical Education (ACGME) requirement that obstetric and gynecology residency programs include abortion training, programs widely vary in the scope and type of training offered (23).
-State laws, regulations, and funding restrictions also may influence and drive administrative decisions to disallow abortion provision and training, and may ultimately jeopardize the accreditation of medical education programs (23).
+Despite the Accreditation Council for Graduate Medical Education (ACGME) requirement that obstetrics and gynecology residency programs include abortion training, programs widely vary in the scope and type of training offered 44 45 46.
+State laws, regulations, institutional restrictions, and funding restrictions also may influence administrative decisions to disallow abortion training and may ultimately jeopardize the accreditation of medical education programs 45.
+ACOG recommends that funding for opt-out abortion training for medical student, resident, and advanced-practice clinician education (where training is routinely integrated but those with religious or moral objection can opt out of participation) be ensured, and governmental restrictions on training programs and funding be removed.

-Further, many religiously affiliated institutions do not offer reproductive health services, including contraception, sterilization, and abortion.
-Mergers of secular hospitals with religiously affiliated health systems can result in the elimination of previously available reproductive health services (24).
-In other cases, hospitals cease to offer services not based on legal restrictions or religious opposition, but because of the associated controversy.
+Further, many religiously affiliated institutions, especially Catholic health care facilities, do not offer reproductive health services, including contraception, sterilization, and abortion 47 48.
+Mergers of secular hospitals with religiously affiliated health systems can result in the elimination of previously available reproductive health services 49 50.
+In other cases, hospitals cease to offer services not based on legal restrictions or religious opposition, but because of the associated stigma.
+Hospitals and other health care institutions should be encouraged to support abortion care as essential medical care, eliminate barriers to the provision of abortion care in these settings, and preserve availability of comprehensive reproductive health services in communities undergoing hospital mergers.

 Laws that unnecessarily curtail scope of practice diminish the number of qualified medical professionals who can provide abortion care.
-Currently, only five states allow advanced practice clinicians to provide first-trimester medication and aspiration abortions (25, 26).
-Yet, several reports show no differences in outcomes in first-trimester medication and aspiration abortion by health care provider type and indicate that trained advanced practice clinicians can safely provide abortion services (25–31).
+The vast majority of states require that abortions be provided only by physicians, which limits the practice of advanced practice clinicians 51.
+However, several reports show no differences in outcomes in first-trimester medication and aspiration abortion by health care practitioner type and indicate that trained advanced practice clinicians can safely provide abortion services 34 52 53 54 55 56 57 58.
+The pool of clinicians who provide first-trimester medication and aspiration abortion should be expanded to appropriately trained and credentialed advanced practice clinicians in accordance with individual state licensing requirements.

-Adolescent, rural, poor, and incarcerated women can face additional restrictions on access to abortion as well as disproportionate effects from other barriers.
-Parental involvement of some kind in a minor’s decision to access abortion is currently required in 38 states (32).
-Abortion provider-related restrictions and requirements, restrictions on the use of telemedicine, and legislatively imposed waiting periods all have a disproportionate effect on rural women’s access to abortion (33).
-Low-income women face federal and state restrictions on public and private insurance coverage of abortion, including plans offered through the insurance exchanges established under health care reform, most acutely.
-And although women retain their legal right to abortion while incarcerated, accessibility varies widely (34).
-A survey of correctional health care providers found that only 68% of facilities enable inmates to obtain abortion care (34).
+Adolescents, people of color, those living in rural areas, those with low incomes, and incarcerated people can face disproportionate effects of restrictions on abortion access.
+As of 2020, parental involvement of some kind in a minor’s decision to access abortion is required in 37 states and may contribute to delays accessing care 59 60.
+Restrictions and requirements of clinicians who provide abortions, restrictions on the use of telemedicine, and legislatively imposed mandatory delay all have a disproportionate effect on rural people’s access to abortion 61.
+People living on low incomes most acutely face federal and state restrictions on public and private insurance coverage of abortion, including plans offered through the insurance exchanges established under health care reform.

 Crisis Pregnancy Centers